KSheeds1/Gym-Rat-Dictionaries/README.md

 Casual or first-time users of the app are able to browse through definitions and categories but, will not be permitted to perform the aforementioned operations.

 ### **Floating Buttons:**
-The addition of floating buttons (scroll to the top, add definition and search) were added to enhance both UI and UX.
+The addition of floating buttons (scroll to the top, add definition, and search) were added to enhance both UI and UX.
 On any page where the navigation bar is no longer visible, users can instead use the floating buttons to either search for a definition, add a definition, or scroll to the top.
 This was implemented primarily for smaller viewports but was added to all viewports to increase user satisfaction towards the app.

 ![FAB](static/images/README/floating-action-btns.png)